 This tissue paper frame is perfect for whipping up quickly and adding color to your home.
 So easy, beginning crafters will enjoy this project.

 Hi there!
 This is Holly from Club Crafted again with a really simple decoupage DIY for making a geometric tissue paper frame.
-It’s really fun and easy – you use pieces of triangle shaped tissue paper layered together, like a collage, to create your finished piece.
+It’s a really fun craft – you use pieces of triangle shaped tissue paper layered together, like a collage, to create your finished piece.

 This is such an easy project to whip up, and it adds some color in your home.
 Using classic Mod Podge and a variety of colored tissue paper, I made over a very inexpensive frame so that it looks like something new and special.

 Now this photo frame stands out on our shelf, and I love the pop of color is adds to our neutral-colored office.

 Tissue Paper Picture Frame